bkuslitskiy/Compare-TV-Shows-V4/memory-bank/activeContext.md

 We have completed the initial setup phase and have implemented most of the core functionality.
 The current focus is on:

-1. Adding caching layer to reduce API requests
-2. Optimizing performance for large datasets
+1. Optimizing performance for large datasets
-3. Preparing for AWS deployment
+2. Preparing for AWS deployment

 ## Recent Changes